gep13-talks/ChocolateyDemos/PITCHME.md

 ### A Definition...

-"Chocolatey NuGet is a Machine Package Manager, somewhat like apt-get, but built with Windows in mind."
+"Chocolatey is a global PowerShell execution engine using the NuGet packaging infrastructure.
+Think of it as the ultimate automation tool for Windows."

 +++